A week after I converted to Islam, I entered the masjid to pray.

 The last time I checked, anyone who said the shahadah was a Muslim, and anyone that tried their best to obey the commands of God and follow the teachings of Prophet Muhammad (peace be upon him), was a practicing Muslim.

-There are people out there that are Muslim by name only, that do not practice Islam fully.
-However, we see they are sometimes given a higher status at times over that of a new Muslim that tries his/her best to do everything properly, and labeled a “wannabe” simply because they were not naturally born and raised by Muslim parents inheriting their parent’s faith.
+There are people out there that are Muslim by name only; they do not practice Islam fully.
+However, we see they are sometimes given a higher status at times over that of a new Muslim that tries his/her best to do everything properly; and labeled a “wannabe” simply because they were not naturally born and raised by Muslim parents inheriting their parent’s faith.